Dershowitz to Newsmax: DOJ Has 'No Case' to Block Trump Special Master Ruling

 It's always about fairness, he added.

-"I just think this [the latest special master pushback is] part of the 'Get Trump' mentality among experts and aggregates who are academics," Dershowitz said.
+"I just think this [the latest special master pushback is] part of the 'Get Trump' mentality among experts and advocates who are academics," Dershowitz said.
 "They just apply different rules to Trump."

 Dershowitz also has a firm allegiance to attorney-client privilege, whether it involves a past U.S. president, a future contender for the nation's highest office or an ordinary citizen.